Exit the Gungeon Game Cover

 • “Massive replayability and variance in each run.”

-• “The issues that lie within the game are more so due to not only the expectations players will naturally hold when playing through this game, but also the rather strange lacking of replayability that the original had excelled at.”
+• “The issues that lie within the game are more so due to not only the expectations players will naturally hold when playing through this game, but also the rather strange lack of replayability that the original had excelled at.”

 • “The runs no longer feel distinct from one another, which harms replayability.”

-• grinding13 mentions
+• grinding26 mentions

 • “Then there is a money grind so you can buy all the useless skins that have no effect on gameplay whatsoever and often affect characters you will never play again because by the time you start grinding that you already cleared the game with everyone and you are just sticking to your one favorite.”

-• “While it is not as good as the original, mostly by a lack of secrets and very repetitive and grindy achievements, the game is fun, fast-paced and much faster to complete than its predecessor.”
+• “While it is not as good as the original, mostly by a lack of secrets and very repetitive and grindy achievements, the game is fun, fast-paced, and much faster to complete than its predecessor.”

-• optimization6 mentions
+• optimization14 mentions

 • “Based on your performance, the gun you get can be really good or something that can make things more challenging.”